-HCAC reviews applications pertaining to pathogen coinfections with HIV, and opportunistic infections due to HIV-associated compromise of the immune system.
-HCAC will review applications with a focus on AIDS-defining cancers, in the context of HIV coinfection and/or AIDS.
-HCAC will also review applications on non-AIDS-defining cancers in people living with chronic HIV infection and/or combination antiretroviral drug therapies (cART).
+The HIV Coinfections and HIV Associated Cancers (HCAC) study section reviews applications pertaining to pathogen coinfections with HIV and opportunistic infections due to HIV-associated compromise of the immune system.
+HCAC also reviews applications with a focus on AIDS-defining cancers in the context of HIV infection and/or AIDS and non-AIDS-defining cancers in people living with chronic HIV infection and/or combination antiretroviral drug therapies (cART).
 Applications can address all aspects of molecular, animal model and clinical studies.

 The membership panel is a list of chartered members only.

-- Molecular, cellular, and immunological studies of the pathogenesis of AIDS-associated opportunistic pathogens (including viral, fungal, parasitic and bacterial pathogens), in the context of HIV coinfection and/or AIDS.
+- Molecular, cellular, and immunological studies of the pathogenesis of HIV/AIDS-associated opportunistic pathogens (including viral, fungal, parasitic and bacterial pathogens).

-- Studies of AIDS-associated opportunistic pathogens in immunocompromised situations that closely mimic those associated with HIV infection.
+- Studies of HIV/AIDS-associated opportunistic pathogens in immunocompromised situations.

-- Studies of AIDS-defining cancers (e.g., Kaposi, lymphoma and cervical) and their causative viruses (e.g., KSHV, EBV and HPV), in the context of HIV coinfection and/or AIDS.
+- Studies of AIDS-defining cancers (e.g., Kaposi, lymphoma and cervical) and their causative viruses (e.g., KSHV, EBV and HPV).

 - Studies of non-AIDS-defining cancers (e.g., liver, lung, oral) in people living with chronic HIV infection and/or cART.

-- Immune regulated therapeutic strategies for AIDS-associated opportunistic pathogens and cancers, in the context of HIV coinfection and/or AIDS.
+- Immune regulated therapeutic strategies for HIV/AIDS-associated opportunistic pathogens and cancers.

-- Preclinical and clinical ramifications and development of therapeutic approaches for opportunistic infections and HIV-associated and non-associated malignancies, in the context of HIV coinfection and/or AIDS.
+- Preclinical and clinical ramifications and development of therapeutic approaches for opportunistic infections and HIV-associated and non-associated malignancies.

 - Mechanisms predisposing the elderly and infants to HIV coinfections and HIV associated malignancies.

-- Infectious Diseases and Microbiology (IDM); IDM reviews applications involving the basic biology of microbes (excluding HIV), multicellular parasites and their vectors, and the infections and diseases caused by these agents.
+There are shared interests with the Infectious Diseases and Microbiology (IDM) IRG.
+IDM reviews applications involving the basic biology of microbes (excluding HIV), multicellular parasites and their vectors, and the infections and diseases caused by these agents.

-- Immunology (IMM); The IMM scope of science includes studies of the immune system’s role in host interactions with infectious microbes (excluding HIV) and tumor cells.
+There are shared interests with the Immunology (IMM) IRG.
+The IMM scope of science includes studies of the immune system’s role in host interactions with infectious microbes (excluding HIV) and tumor cells.

-- Oncology 1 – Basic Translational (OBT); OBT reviews applications involving basic and translational investigations that encompass cancer initiation, promotion, progression, and metastasis.
+There are shared interests with the Oncology 1 – Basic Translational (OBT) IRG.
+OBT reviews applications involving basic and translational investigations that encompass cancer initiation, promotion, progression, and metastasis.

-- Oncology 2 – Translational Clinical (OTC).
+There are shared interests with the Oncology 2 – Translational Clinical (OTC) IRG.
 OTC reviews applications involving translational and clinical investigations that encompass cancer prevention, diagnosis and treatment.